cesarcarrascom/cesarcarrascom/README.md

 - 👋 Hi, I’m @cesarcarrascom
 - 👀 I’m interested in sports, gaming & coding
-- 🌱 I’m currently learning PHP, Javascript and the full MERN Stack.
+- 🌱 I’m currently learning Javascript and the full MERN Stack,
+- 🌱 Also Learning Python, AWS and web3.
 - 💞️ I’m looking to collaborate on projects where I can be helpful
 - 📫 How to reach me @cesarcarrascom on twitter.